Athena Swan - gender equality charter

 What does Athena SWAN mean to you?

-We are currently striving for the Athena SWAN Silver award.
+We were delighted to be successful with our Silver Award Application in 2022.
 We are working on creating equality in our Department through feedback mechanisms such as surveys and focus groups.
 The Athena Swan committee meets regularly to review and improve our practices to ensure that equality becomes part of our everyday activities.
 In the last few months, we have implemented the following improvements:

 - Social Fridays - including Free Cake Friday and the Monthly Pharmacology Social